 Message delivery for non-durable topic subscriptions

-- Messages published to MB are first stored in the database.
+- Messages published to the EI Message Broker are first stored in the database.

-- MB fetches the messages from the DB and dispatches them to all the subscriber clients instantly.
+- The broker fetches the messages from the DB and dispatches them to all the subscriber clients instantly.

-- MB maintains a list of the dispatched messages in memory as meta data until the messages are successfully received by all the clients.
+- The broker maintains a list of the dispatched messages in memory as meta data until the messages are successfully received by all the clients.

-- The messages that are successfully received will send an acknowledgement back to the MB.
+- The messages that are successfully received will send an acknowledgment back to the broker.

 - Messages that are acknowledged by all the subscribers are removed from the meta data in memory.

-- The messages that are not acknowledged by the subscriber will be retained in memory until such acknowledgement is received.
+- The messages that are not acknowledged by the subscriber will be retained in memory until such acknowledgment is received.

-It is important to note here that the messages are not dispatched to subscriber clients from the MB according to the rate at which the messages are consumed by the subscriber.
-For example, consider that MB dispatches 1000 messages per second to each subscriber: Subscriber A may be consuming messages at the rate of 500 messages per second, whereas subscriber B will consume all 1000 messages per second.
-In this scenario, 500 messages that are not acknowledged by subscriber A will always be accumulating in MB memory.
-If the number of unacknowledged messages increases beyond a certain point, the MB server could run out of memory.
+It is important to note here that the messages are not dispatched to subscriber clients from the broker according to the rate at which the messages are consumed by the subscriber.
+For example, consider that the broker dispatches 1000 messages per second to each subscriber: Subscriber A may be consuming messages at the rate of 500 messages per second, whereas subscriber B will consume all 1000 messages per second.
+In this scenario, 500 messages that are not acknowledged by subscriber A will always be accumulating in the broker server's memory.
+If the number of unacknowledged messages increases beyond a certain point, the broker server could run out of memory.
 Therefore, when you work with topics, you can change the message delivery strategy according to the requirement.